-Product liability is the area of law under which manufacturers, distributors, retailers, and others who make products available to the public are held responsible/liable for any injuries a defective product causes.
+Product liability is the area of law under which manufacturers, distributors, retailers, and others who make products available to the public are held responsible for any injuries a defective product causes.
 Under U.S. laws, these individuals and companies can be held accountable for injuries that the public suffers when using products as intended.
-A Columbia, SC product liability lawyer can make it possible for you to seek justice on behalf of injuries you’ve suffered.
+A Columbia product liability lawyer can make it possible for you to seek justice and recover compensation for what you’ve been through.

-If you choose to file a lawsuit against a manufacturer who was careless or negligent in designing a product or used unsafe materials, you and your family may be able to receive financial compensation that can go towards medical expenses, loss of wage costs, pain and suffering costs, and other associated recovery costs.
-In addition, they’ll remember that the health and safety of American consumers must be prioritized.
+If you choose to file a lawsuit against a manufacturer who was careless or negligent in designing a product or used unsafe materials, you and your family may be able to receive financial compensation that can go toward medical expenses, loss of wage costs, pain and suffering costs, and other associated recovery costs.
+In addition, the negligent party will be reminded that the health and safety of U.S. consumers must be prioritized.

-The attorneys at The Solomon Law Group have successfully handled personal injury and wrongful death cases related to defective products on behalf of South Carolina citizens.
-With access to national experts and a legal understanding of the complexity of product liability litigation, our firm has the expertise to settle your defective product claim.
+The attorneys at Solomon Law Group have successfully handled personal injuries related to defective products on behalf of South Carolina citizens.
+With access to national experts and a legal understanding of the complexity of product liability litigation, our firm has the expertise to settle your claim.

 A defective product claim can be filed for any type of product which is used as intended and causes serious injury or long-lasting negative health effects.
 Some of the most common products we help file lawsuits for include the following:

 - Defective Equipment.
 When machinery, tools, or industrial equipment do not work as they’re intended to, users are likely to get hurt.
 This can be especially dangerous in a factory or construction setting, where multiple people have access to the same defective equipment.